 University Health Services does not provide allergy testing.
 However, University Health Services will administer allergy injections for students under the care of an allergist, with the following provisions on file:

-- Your signature on the Allergy Injection Consent Form.
+Your signature on the UNA Health Services Allergy Injection Patient Consent Form.

 There is always a possibility of an adverse reaction to an allergy shot.
-For your safety, our policy is as follows:
+For your safety:

-- A medical provider must be present in the clinic when the shot is administered.
+A medical provider must be present in the clinic when the shot is administered.

-- You must wait 20 minutes in the clinic after receiving you injection.
+You must wait at least 20 minutes in the clinic after receiving your injection.

-- The injection site must not be rubbed or scratched.
-It itching occurs, apply ice.
+The injection site must not be rubbed or scratched.
+If itching occurs, apply ice.

-- If your reactions become frequent or more severe, University Health Services may require you to be re-evaluated by your allergist.
+If your reactions become frequent or more severe, University Health Services will require you to be re-evaluated by your allergist.

 Patient responsibilities include:

-- Arranging to receive allergy injections at your allergist's office during Christmas, Thanksgiving, and Spring Breaks and at other times when the clinic is closed.
+Arranging to receive allergy injections at your allergist's office during University holidays and at other times when the clinic is closed.

-- Picking up remaining serum(s) when leaving campus for semester breaks, graduation, withdrawal from university.
-Any serum remaining after May graduation ceremonies will be discarded.
+Picking up remaining serum(s) when leaving campus for semester breaks, graduation, or withdrawal from university.
+Any serum remaining after graduation or withdrawal will be discarded.
 We do not mail/ship medications.
 NO EXCEPTIONS.

 Allergy Injection administration requirements:

-- You are responsible for scheduling an appointment for your allergy injection.
-You are responsible for calling and rescheduling if unable to make your appointment.
+You are responsible for scheduling an appointment for your allergy injection.
+You are also responsible for calling and rescheduling if unable to make your appointment.